-While many parade moments were memorable, including a speech from LeBron, the enduring image from the celebration will always be Smith partying down the parade route, sans T-shirt.
+While many parade moments were memorable, including a speech from James, the enduring image from the celebration will always be Smith partying down the parade route, sans T-shirt.

 Singing seems to be a theme at parades.
-And that was no different in Dallas after the Mavs upset LeBron and the Miami Heat.
-In celebration of his -- and the Mavs' -- first title, and amid M-V-P chants, Nowitzki belted out an a cappella version of Queen's "We Are the Champions."
+And that was no different in Dallas after the Mavs upset James and the Miami Heat.
+In celebration of his -- and the Mavs' -- first title, and amid MVP chants, Nowitzki belted out an a cappella version of Queen's "We Are the Champions."

 Pat Riley, Los Angeles Lakers, 1987

 Guarantees have always been a hallmark in sports.
-But this proclamation of back-to-back titles -- given out by then-Lakers coach Riley during parade euphoria -- proved to be true.
+But this proclamation of back-to-back titles -- made by Lakers coach Riley during parade euphoria -- proved to be true.
 The Lakers won it all again in 1988, backing up Riley's bold claim.

 Steve Kerr, Chicago Bulls, 1997

 Kerr has been in plenty of parades.
 He has been in them while playing with the Bulls and the Spurs and as the head coach with the Warriors.
 In 1997, Kerr had Michael Jordan and Scottie Pippen laughing when he shared a story about him making the winning shot, instead of Jordan, in Game 6 of the Finals.
 Or his version of it, anyhow.